0xMYsteRy/truthseeker/README.md

 These symtoms, for years of observance, including:  <br>
 * Feelings of lethargy or depression
 * Feelings of being disconnected and isolated
-* Insecure, panic, anxiety, anger issues
+* Insecure, wories, panic, anxiety, anger
 * Digestive disorders
 * Unexplained aches and pains in the body
 * Insomnia